qiao-xin/Scripts_for_GB/identify_Ks_peaks_by_fitting_GMM/README.md

 # A pipeline used to identify Ks peaks by fitting the Gaussian Mixture Model (GMM)
-This pipline aimed to estimate the Ks peaks corresponding to WGD events of different ages by fitting Gaussian Mixture Model (GMM) to Ks distributions of intra- or inter-species syntenic blocks.
+This pipline aimed to estimate the Ks peaks corresponding to WGD events of different ages by fitting Gaussian Mixture Model (GMM) to Ks distributions of intra-species syntenic blocks.
 A visualization tool was incorporated in this pipeline to show the Ks distribution and the curve fitted by Gaussian Mixture Model [(GMM)](https://scikit-learn.org/stable/modules/generated/sklearn.mixture.GaussianMixture.html#sklearn.mixture.GaussianMixture).
 It depends on [MCScanX](http://chibba.pgml.uga.edu/mcscan2/) and [calculate_Ka_Ks_pipeline](https://github.com/qiao-xin/Scripts_for_GB/tree/master/calculate_Ka_Ks_pipeline).

 | | |
 | --- | --- |